rajthakur26/tiktok-ads-creative-flow/README.md

 Focus on correctness and UX over completeness

-✨ Optional Final Line (Highly Recommended)

-Add this line at the end of README:

 This project focuses on demonstrating frontend reasoning, validation, and error handling under real-world constraints rather than full production integration.